You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Rezafungin acetate is the generic ingredient in one branded drug marketed by Mundipharma and is included in one NDA.
 There are seven patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

-Rezafungin acetate has ninety-four patent family members in twenty-five countries.
+Rezafungin acetate has one hundred and one patent family members in twenty-seven countries.

 One supplier is listed for this compound.